konaboy32/feelingluckylauncher/README.md

 Random ROM launcher for MAME (Multiple Arcade Machine Emulator).

 The program chooses a random ROM, displays the ROM info and then launches the game in MAME.
+This repeats indefinitely until the user presses Ctrl+C.

 Java is required to execute the program.
 The launcher has been tested with Java SE Runtime Environment 7 although all recent versions will work.